jschrier/blog/_posts/2023-08-29-Imaginary-Syllabi:-Wine-Across-the-Disciplines.md

 - Operations Research/Logistics:  [Wine transportation](https://www.dhl.com/global-en/delivered/globalization/the-art-of-wine-transportation.html)
 - Material's science: [The Glass of Wine: The Science, Technology, and Art of Glassware for Transporting and Enjoying Win](https://amzn.to/4bSx99K) (book)
 - Computer Science: [Winemaking and AI](https://nypost.com/2025/03/10/lifestyle/heres-how-ai-has-taken-over-the-winemaking-industry/)
+- Relgion/History: [Monks and Wine](https://amzn.to/4awGANK) --- yes, that's the name of the book. 'nuff said.

 # Example tasting topics ("labs")